-The Department of Conservation indicated no fiscal impact expected to their agency as a result of proposal.
+The Department of Conservation indicated no fiscal impact expected to their department as a result of this proposal.

 The Office of the State Courts Administrator indicated that the proposed initiative petition should not have a fiscal impact on the judiciary.